A unique, worldwide tool

 What the questionnaire covered

-- The epidemiology survey covered the number of people with MS (prevalence), the number newly diagnosed with MS each year (incidence), average age of diagnosis, type of MS at initial diagnosis and national patient registries.
+- The 2020 epidemiology survey covered the number of people with MS (prevalence), the number newly diagnosed with MS each year (incidence), average age of diagnosis, type of MS at initial diagnosis and national patient registries.
 The 2022 core data update focused on prevalence and incidence.

 Identifying expert country coordinators